MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-virtual-networks.md

 ## Create virtual network

-You can use the `azurestack hci virtualnetwork` cmdlet to create a virtual network on the VM switch for DHCP or a static configuration.
+You can use the `azurestackhci virtualnetwork` cmdlet to create a virtual network on the VM switch for DHCP or a static configuration.
 This VM switch is deployed on all hosts of your cluster.
 The parameters used for DHCP and static are different.

 ### Parameters used to create virtual network